Seednode/send/README.md

 While this tool won't help you bypass NAT or anything like that, it does solve the initial issue.

-Simply point this tool at one or more file, and it will generate a URL others can use to download it.
+Simply point this tool at one or more file(s), and it will generate URLs others can use to download them.

-If no files are specified, it will read from stdin.
+It also accepts input via stdin, optionally in combination with filenames.

 Filenames are prefaced by a randomly generated slug, of configurable length.
+Set `-l|--length` to 0 to disable this.

-If so inclined, you can also optionally obfuscate filenames.
+If so inclined, you can also optionally obfuscate filenames with the `-r|--randomize` flag.

 Static binary builds available [here](https://cdn.seedno.de/builds/send).